- Lunar New Year to Cause Government Closures, Travel Delays

-- Millions of people are expected to travel throughout East and Southeast Asia during the Lunar New Year holiday season, which falls on January 28, 2017.
-Travel-related delays and government office and business interruptions will peak January 27 to February 1, and could last longer in Taiwan, Vietnam and China, where the holiday will be celebrated through February 2.
+Millions of people are expected to travel throughout East and Southeast Asia during the Lunar New Year holiday season.
+Travel-related delays and government and business interruptions will peak February 5 to February 6 and could last longer in Macau, Vietnam, Taiwan and China where the holiday will be celebrated through February 10.

-To meet the travel demand, some airlines have increased flights, and railways have added additional trains.
-However, potential poor weather may exacerbate delays.
+To meet travel demand, some airlines have increased flight options, while railways have added additional trains.
+However, possible poor weather may exacerbate delays.